Glowman554/starlight/README.md

 ## What is possible?

 Starlight can load plugins in the jar format.
 Those plugins can access every class from the parrent project which loads those plugins.
+Plugins need to specify a main class and a name in a plugin.json file.
+This file needs to be placed in the root of the jar.
+The plugin.json file can contain a version but doesen't need to include it.

 ## Examples